-I’ve received a lot of questions over the past few months about how my painted laminate cabinets have held up.
-I decided that this post is long overdue being that it’s been well over a year since my first ‘painting laminate cabinets with no prep work has been published.
-So pull your sleeves up and sit down, I’m going to lay out the good, bad and ugly when it comes to a review of how I painted cabinets my laminate cabinets.
-Also, I’ll be discussing painting laminate cabinets WITH primer and painting laminate cabinets WITHOUT primer.
+I’ve received a lot of questions over the past few months about how my painted laminate kitchen cabinets have held up.
+I decided that this post is long overdue being that it’s been well over a year since my first painting laminate cabinets with no prep work has been published.
+So pull your sleeves up and sit down, I’m going to lay out the good, bad and ugly when it comes to a year in review of how I painted my laminate kitchen cabinets.
+Also, I’ll be discussing painting laminate WITH primer and painting laminate WITHOUT primer.

 Let me first recap the two posts that I will be reviewing and share a before picture.

-Most of you probably don’t realize that I’ve written two posts with two different techniques on how I painted my laminate cabinets.
+Most of you probably don’t realize that I’ve written two posts with two different techniques on how I painted our laminate kitchen cabinets.

-My first post, which you can view HERE, included painting the cabinets with primer, then milk paint and then the top coat.
-This technique was a lot more expensive and time consuming than my other technique.
+My first post on painting the cabinets with primer, then milk paint and then the top coat was a lot more expensive and time consuming than my other technique.

-My second post, which you can view HERE, included no prep, no primer, and just painting the laminate cabinets with a poly acrylic Ace Hardware paint and a top coat.
-This technique was obviously much cheaper and less time consuming.
+My second post, which included painting laminate cabinets without primer, was obviously much cheaper and less time consuming.

 So which technique has held up better?
 Take one guess…

-Painting laminate cabinets with the primer or without the primer?
+Should you paint laminate kitchen cabinets with primer or without primer?

 I’ve done A LOT of research on how to paint laminate cabinets, and 4-5 times out of 10, the blogger or writer did not use primer.